zwave-js/node-zwave-js/docs/api/controller.md

 -   `assignSUCReturnRoute` works like `assignReturnRoute`, but the routes have the SUC as the destination.
 -   `deleteSUCReturnRoute` works like `deleteReturnRoute`, but for routes that have the SUC as the destination.

 In certain scenarios, the routing algorithm of Z-Wave can break down and produce subpar results.
 It is possible to manually assign priority routes which will always be attempted first instead of the automatically determined routes.

-This is done with the following methods:
+> [!WARNING] While these methods are meant to improve the routing and latency in certain situations, they can easily make things worse by choosing the wrong or unreachable repeaters, or by selecting a route speed that is not supported by a node in the route.
+>
+> Typically you'll want to use these methods to force a direct connection as the first attempt.

+The following methods control which route is used for the first transmission attempt from the **controller** to the given node.

 ```ts
 setPriorityRoute(